5 Inference for simple linear regression

 per_capita_expend 113.0 72.0 15 65.0 89.0 142.0 399 0

-The distribution of playgrounds per 10,000 residents (the response variable) is unimodal and right-skewed.
+The distribution of playgrounds, the number of playgrounds per 10,000 residents (the response variable), is unimodal and right-skewed.
 The center of the distribution is the median of about 2.6 playgrounds per 10,000 residents, and the the spread of the middle 50% of the distribution (the IQR) is 1.7.
 There appear to be two potential outlying cities with more than 6 playgrounds per 10,000 residents, indicating high playground access relative to the other cities in the data set.

-The distribution of city expenditures (the predictor variable) is also unimodal and right-skewed.
+The distribution of per_capita_expend, a city’s expenditure per resident (the predictor variable), is also unimodal and right-skewed.
 The center of the distribution is around 89 dollars per resident, and the middle 50% of the distribution has a spread of about 77 dollars per resident.
 Similar to the response variable, there are some potential outliers.
-There are 5 cities with spending greater than 300 dollars per resident.
+There are 5 cities that invests more than 300 dollars per resident.

 Linear regression model